Global maps are now on the global CED maps page.

 USA

 Note that the above includes only those local councils that have passed motions that include an item declaring a Climate Emergency (or acknowledging or noting in some way that we face a Climate Emergency).
-But as part of this growing wave of more ambitious climate action, a number of other councils have also passed motions committing to stronger action than previously.
-Some of those councils are noted here.
+Jurisdictions that passed motions committing to stronger action than previously, but without using the words ‘climate emergency’ or the equivalent in the local language are not included.

 Want to encourage YOUR local government body to declare a climate emergency and develop their own climate emergency action plan?
 See Why declare a Climate Emergency? and How Councils can lead in the Climate Emergency.
 Also see our Sample Resources, our Action Kit and the resources at the CACE website.